-The COVID-19 pandemic has brought many things to a halt, but new employment laws that were already set to take effect this year are still on track to becoming a reality for employers – whether they are ready or not.
-One such law is SB 83, signed last year by Governor Gavin Newsom on June 27, 2019, and effective since July 1, 2020.
+The COVID-19 pandemic brought many things to a halt last year, but not new employment laws that were already set to take effect were still on track to becoming a reality for employers – whether they are ready or not.
+One such law is Senate Bill 83 (SB 83), signed by Governor Gavin Newsom on June 27, 2019, and effective since July 1, 2020.

 With everything going on, it is understandable that SB 83 would fall off an employer’s radar.
 So to help you understand what this exactly means for you and your business, here is a quick guide on the new changes you should expect.